William Flower, 1st Baron Castle Durrow

 William Flower, 1st Baron Castle Durrow PC (Ire) (11 March 1685 – 29 April 1746) was an Anglo-Irish peer and politician.

 Political career

-He sat as Member of Parliament (MP) for Kilkenny County from 1715 to 1727.
-Subsequently he represented Portarlington until 1733, when he was raised to the peerage as "Baron Castle Durrow, of Castle Durrow in the County of Kilkenny".
+He sat as Member of Parliament (MP) for County Kilkenny from 1715 to 1727.
+Subsequently, he represented Portarlington until 1733, when he was raised to the peerage as "Baron Castle Durrow, of Castle Durrow in the County of Kilkenny".
 (At the time the manor of Durrow was an exclave of County Kilkenny; in 1842 it was transferred to Queen's County, later known as Laois.)

 Flower was made High Sheriff of County Kilkenny in 1731, and was invested to the Privy Council of Ireland in 1735.